GabiBrawl/SPOTYdl/README.md

 ### Download spotify songs/playlists with ease!

 What's SPOTYdl you may ask.
-SPOTYdl is a script to help you download songs using spotDL more easilly, and has a couple of new and cool features more than the main project. (spotDL)
+SPOTYdl is a script that'l help you download Spotify songs using spotDL more easilly, and has a couple of new and cool features added than spotDL.

 ![prtnscrn 1](https://user-images.githubusercontent.com/85069997/173223783-bd2e5198-451d-4489-aaf5-8b675072fd68.png)

 ### To download SPOTYdl, ![**click here**]([https://github.com/GabiBrawl/SPOTYdl/blob/main/server/script.bat](https://github.com/GabiBrawl/SPOTYdl/releases/tag/SPOTYdl_v2.0)).

 # Features
-### Download history
+### Downloads history
 Yup!
 We do have it here too!
-The history is saved to history.txt
+The history is saved into history.txt.
+If you save this file since the begining, you can import it later and download all your songs, in the exact same way!!
 ![Screenshot (391)](https://user-images.githubusercontent.com/85069997/163460646-517b4f35-1f84-4c25-b135-766f69229389.png)

 ### List all downloaded songs to a text file
+Doesn't work as well as the history file when importing (ie: you matched the audio manually from youtube, here it won't be saved)
 ![Screenshot (387)](https://user-images.githubusercontent.com/85069997/163459542-d1426a28-c36d-48fa-8d0c-9ec4bb859f4a.png)

 ### Txt file importer!